alexvolchetsky/alexvolchetsky.github.io/_posts/2020-01-10-adding-new-language-in-solr-indexes.markdown

 </response>
 {% endhighlight %}
 Postfix `_pl` means Polish language and this error says that there is no such language configured in SOLR.
 In this article will be provided solution of this problem.
-Basically it is combined from posts of <a href="https://sitecore.namics.com/2018/11/26/adding-new-languages-to-sitecores-solr-indexes/">Fabian Geiger</a>, <a href="https://mikael.com/2018/01/working-with-content-search-and-solr-in-sitecore-9/">Mikael Högberg</a> and <a href="https://sitecoreblog.marklowe.ch/2018/10/customize-solr-managed-schema/">Mark Lowe</a> posts.
+Basically it is combined from posts of [Fabian Geiger](https://sitecore.namics.com/2018/11/26/adding-new-languages-to-sitecores-solr-indexes/), [Mikael Högberg](https://mikael.com/2018/01/working-with-content-search-and-solr-in-sitecore-9/) and [Mark Lowe](https://sitecoreblog.marklowe.ch/2018/10/customize-solr-managed-schema/) posts.
 Thank you guys!

 Our target is to add two new elements in SOLR `managed-schema` file:
 <script src="https://gist.github.com/alexvolchetsky/da9cebc353d6c19a293e12382e7c83e7.js"></script>